 In 1725, John Evans had begun construction of what became known as the Landmark Primitive Baptist Church (home of the legendary Ticking Tomb) a few hundred feet to the west of his house in thanksgiving for his good fortune.
 The area around the house was farmed, but a mill and millrace soon were built nearby.
 Later, grist and lumber mills and other businesses began springing up as the colony became a young republic and the nearby village of Landenberg grew and thrived.

 In one of history's ironies, the White Clay Creek Valley is an oasis today compared to the fouled waters and air of 150 years ago when industry thrived in and around Landenberg and the John Evans House house passed out of the Evans family.

 A succession of other families lived in the house, including the Yeatman family in the mid-1800s.
 (The house is referred to as the Yeatman Mill House by the Bureau of State Parks.)
 An emigre family from Canada operated a sod farm for some time in the 20th century on the fertile floodplain behind the house.
 I know that because I found a son's Army dogtags under an opening in some attic floorboards and traced his ancestry.

-By the early 1960s, the house was somewhat in decline but still solid.
+By the early 1960s, the house -- then known as the Woodward House for the Canadian family -- was somewhat in decline but still solid.
 It was fronted by a white picket fence when I first discovered it while riding my three-speed English bike into the valley from my family home a few miles away on high school-aged explorations.
 I imagined what it would be like to live in this brick-and-stone jewel and fantasized about being able to do so some day.